HEALTH & LIFE SCIENCES NEWS

 5. COVID-19 has created headwinds in this sector because pharmacy is downstream from elective surgeries and other elective care.
 There is a backlog of care stemming from the pandemic, however, which presents an opportunity for accelerated growth in the pharmacy space moving forward.

-6. Innovations that help establish “arm-in-arm” relationships between physicians and pharmacists will help [...]
+6. Innovations that help establish “arm-in-arm” relationships between physicians and pharmacists will [...]

 Continue Reading